viur-framework/viur-core/docs/doc_tutorial/advanced/training_seo.rst

             "en": "orders",
         }

-By default the module would be available under */myorders*, the lowercase modulename.
+By default the module would be available under */myorders*, the lowercase module name.
-With the defined :attr:`seoLanguageMap`, it's now available under */de/bestellungen* and */en/orders*.
+With the defined :attr:`seoLanguageMap`, it will become available as */de/bestellungen* and */en/orders*.

 Great, this part is now user and robot friendly :)

 Method
 ------
-The methodname is usually the second part of an URL.
+The method name is usually the second part of a URL.
 SEO-Identfiers can be provided to the :meth:`exposed<core.exposed>` decorator of type ``dict[str, str]``.
-It maps a *language* to the acording *identifier*.
+It maps a *language* to the according *identifier*.

 .. code-block:: python
     :name: method seo-map